 Nick R.J.
 Blog

-Send comments to [you can probably guess the username] at gmail.
+Send comments to [my github username] at gmail.

 Disclaimer: I'm a programmer, not a writer.
 I don't claim to be very good at writing.
 Most of what I say here is probably wrong!